ballerina-platform/nballerina/README.md

 # nBallerina Wasm Backend
 ## Usage

-The compiler has not yet got to a stage where it is useful.
-But if you want to play with it or help with development, this is the way:

 1. Clone the nBallerina repository.
 2. [Download](https://ballerina.io/downloads/) and [install](https://ballerina.io/learn/user-guide/getting-started/installation-options/) the latest Ballerina distribution (Swan Lake not 1.2.x)
 3. [Download](https://github.com/WebAssembly/binaryen/releases) and extract Binaryen Tool.